erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 ## CPU limits and Throttling
 It is s general recommendation to set CPU limit.
 [Google, among others, highly recommends it](https://cloud.google.com/blog/products/gcp/kubernetes-best-practices-resource-requests-and-limits).
 The danger of not setting a CPU limit is that containers running in the node could exhaust all CPU available.
 This can trigger a cascade of unwanted events such having key Kubernetes process (such as `kubelet`) to become unresponsive.
 So it is in theory a great thing to set CPU limit in order to protect your nodes.

 CPU limits is the maximum CPU time a container can use at a given period (100ms by default).
 The CPU usage for a container will never go above that limit you specified.
 Kubernetes use a mechanism called [CFS Quota](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler) to **throttle** the container to prevent the CPU usage to go above the limit.
-That means CPU will be artificially restricted, making the performance of your containers lower (and slower when it come to latency).
+That means CPU will be artificially restricted, making the performance of your containers lower (and slower when it comes to latency).

 ## What can happen if we don't set CPU limits?